srvaroa/labeler/README.md

 ## Installing

-The action is configured by adding a file `.github/labeler.yml`.
+The action is configured by adding a file `.github/labeler.yml` (which you can override).
 The file contains matching rules expanded in the `Configuration` section below.

 The action will strive to maintain backwards compatibility with older configuration versions.
 It is nevertheless encouraged to update your